Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Note: The global COVID-19 pandemic and worldwide economic downturn impacted Kuwait, as it did every country around the world.
 As the pandemic continued in 2021, oil prices began to rebound as the world’s economy started to recover, and the non-oil economy began to emerge from the severe declines in the infrastructure, aviation, trade, and logistics sectors in 2020.
 Economic projections remain uncertain.
 Every effort has been made to use the latest data, yet much of the available data is from 2019, 2018, and recent years.
 Please contact our office for updates and the latest information.

 In 2017, the government adopted a new development plan “Kuwait Vision 2035” focused on economic reform designed to empower the private sector and transform Kuwait into a regional trade and investment hub.
 Objectives of Kuwait Vision 2035 include upgraded infrastructure and diversification of the economy away from oil.
 While the majority of government-funded projects move slowly, several major projects were awarded in recent years.
-Recovering oil prices have improved the 2021-2022 budget, with a projected budget deficit of around $15 billion.
-The budget deficit has resulted in Kuwait canceling or postponing major infrastructure projects and putting other projects on hold until further notice.
+Recovering oil prices have improved the 2021-2022 budget, with a projected budget surplus for the year.
+Kuwait is still postponing major infrastructure projects and putting other projects on hold until further notice.

 Kuwait imports most of its capital equipment, foods, manufacturing equipment, and consumer goods.
 Two-way trade is limited to a few international partners.
 Almost half of the country’s imports originate from China, the United States, the United Arab Emirates (UAE), Japan, and Germany, while over 50% of Kuwait’s export earnings are attributable to South Korea, China, India, Japan, and the United States.